Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>

 This build creation will create GEN folder in our app directory for integrating to HANA DB
-</br> and create all the hana specific files which will be deployed to HANA cloud
+</br> and create all the HANA specific files which will be deployed to HANA cloud
 </br>
 </br>